marcusoftnet/marcusoftnet.github.io/_posts/2016-06-04-jidoka-in-it.md.md

 >
 > [Dr. Arne Roock](http://twitter.com/arneroock)

 Goes without saying that only slack is of course not good, but with a little slack in the system we have created room for innovation.
-Fully utilised means no time to think:
+Fully utilized means no time to think:

 > Busy-ness is not good for business
 >